||2017 Specialized Turbo Levo HT Comp Fat

 Battery - Gocycle proprietary Battery Management System (BMS) with improved sleep power management and charge control, increase capacity in frame lithium ion, 13.5Ah, 22V, Approximately 300 Wh.

-Charging - 7 hours (3.5 hours with optional fast charger)
+Charging - 3.5 hours with fast charger.

 Motor Controller - Gocycle proprietary.